 Every online dater seems to love being outdoors.
 Check out 10 online dating profiles and I’m sure seven of them will mention their love for camping or hiking, maybe even both.

-Get someone to fill out an online dating profile and all of a sudden they transform into Yogi Bear roughing it in the woods all day.
+Ask a single person to fill out an online dating profile and all of a sudden they transform into Yogi Bear roughing it in the woods all day.

 Most online daters live in very suburban areas surrounded by outlet malls and freeways.